ethersphere/swarm-extension/README.md

 ```

 commands.
 If everything went right, then a `dist` folder appeared in the root of the project folder.
 That folder has to be [added to your browser extensions](chrome://extensions/) as an unpacked extension.
 You can load unpacked extensions only if you checked in the `Developer mode` (top-right corner).

+## Manifest V3 Changes

+Since manifest v2 extensions won't be allowed from June 2023, the Swarm Extension now supports manifest v3.
+But that brings some limitations, not present in v2.
+Here are the key changes in v3:

+- The `swarm` object won't be injected into dApp pages.
+Instead each dApp should include the [Swarm Extension Library](library/README.md) into its code to comunicate with the extension.
+- Blocking interceptors are not allowed in manifest v3, so the new implementation uses the [Declarative Network Request API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/).
+This requirement prevents the extension from checking session ID for fake URL requests.
+That means the extension cannot check the security context of the links that are being accessed.
+- If bee URL is set to `localhost`, then fake URL links are redirected to subdomain based bee URLs.
+For example, trying to access the `bzz://site.eth` URL will result in accessing the `http://site.swarm.localhost:1633/` URL.

 ## Fake URL